kaustavpal-23/ab-testing-marketing-campaign-analysis/README.md

 # A/B Testing: Marketing Campaign Performance Analysis

 ## Business Problem
 As a marketing agency, the objective is to maximize ROI for clients' advertising campaigns.
-This project compares the effectiveness of Facebook Ads and AdWords Ads in terms of conversions, clicks, and cost-effectiveness.
+This project compares the effectiveness of Facebook Ads and AdWords Ads in terms of conversions, clicks and cost-effectiveness.

 ## Research Question
-Which ad platform is more effective in terms of conversions, clicks, and overall cost-effectiveness?
+Which ad platform is more effective in terms of conversions, clicks and overall cost-effectiveness?

 ## Dataset
 This dataset contains 365 days of campaign performance data for: